-Coping With Large and Diverse Quantities of Data (Featuring CME Group and AWS Amazon)
+Coping With Large Quantities of Data

 We hosted our first breakfast event on Wednesday, February 21st in Montreal with the contribution from Finance Montreal and AWS Amazon.
 The event’s purpose was to shine light on an issue that many financial institutions face which is: coping with large and diverse sets of data.
 The room was filled with eager-eyed professionals from banks such as Desjardins, BNP Paribas, Banque Nationale, and many others.
 The pain that many of these banks face is that they are extremely siloed or in other words, their data is dispersed over multiple departments and it becomes very difficult for them to centralize it in a common format for further analysis.

 Another major concern in the room was security.
 As banks often deal with private data and have strict regulations on who has access to it, it is very important that any software solution or chosen cloud provider be of utmost security.
 AWS Amazon was able to address many of those concerns with impressive statistics showing 0.00001% faults.